 Day 13: Trek to Malemchi Pul Bazaar: Drive to Kathmandu: (3/4 hrs trek and 2/3hr drive).

 Today, we descend from Shermanthang towards the Melamchi Bazaar.
 We could see many beautiful Sherpa villages.
 From Melamchi Bazaar, we take a bus to drive back to Kathmandu.
 Your overnight stay will be in a hotel at Kathmandu.

 Day 14: Final departure from Kathmandu.

-Your adventurous journey in Nepal comes to an end today.
 Our airport representative will drop you to the airport approximately 3 hours before our scheduled flight.

 - Kathmandu to Syabru Besi by sharing bus/jeep.

 - Twin Bed sharing teahouse/lodge/tent accommodation during the trek.

 - Everyday breakfast, lunches, and dinner while on the trek.